matrix-org/matrix-spec-proposals/proposals/2370-resolve-url.md

   addresses to prevent users from being able to access resources that are only available on an internal network.

+Since the homeserver downloads the file, this will not work for trying to upload encrypted files for end-to-end encrypted rooms.

 ## Unstable prefix

 Unstable implementations should use the